Where to Begin?

 Students may not retest for placement out of a course in which they are enrolled once the class has begun; any change in placement at that point will be at the discretion of the instructor of that course.

 First-time,* degree-seeking students who place into the first level of developmental reading must take DVS 060 and DVS 070 in their first semester.

-Any first-time*, full-time, associate degree-seeking student who places into all three developmental areas (including ESL), regardless of the level, must take SDS 102 Academic and Personal Development in the first semester.
+Any first-time*, full-time, associate degree-seeking student must take SEM-105 in the first semester.
 More information available at Academic Planning .

 *First-time is defined as attending CCAC for the first time.